-Rep. Tulsi Gabbard (D-HI), a member of Congress since 2013 and previously a Hawaii state legislator and Honolulu city councilmember, is seeking the Democratic Party’s nomination for president in 2020.
+Rep. Tulsi Gabbard (D-HI), a member of Congress since 2013 and previously a Hawaii state legislator and Honolulu city councilmember, announced she was seeking the 2020 Democratic presidential nomination on January 11, 2019 and dropped out of the race on March 19, 2020.

 In her formal campaign launch speech, she criticized a criminal justice system that “puts people in prison for smoking marijuana while allowing corporations like Purdue Pharma, who are responsible for the opioid-related deaths of thousands of people, to walk away scot-free with their coffers full.”

 This piece was last updated on March 19, 2020 to include the candidate’s statements and policy actions on marijuana since joining the race.
 It will continue to be updated on a rolling basis.

 Legislation And Policy Actions

 Gabbard has cosponsored a large number of cannabis-related bills during her time in Congress, and she was the lead sponsor of a measure to require the federal government to study the impact of state marijuana legalization, which she reintroduced in April 2019.

 Also that month, the congresswoman introduced legislation that’s designed to end prohibition by federally descheduling marijuana.